shashgpt/LRD-mask/README.md

 We constructed a dataset from tweets based on Covid-19 topic for sentence-level binary sentiment classification task.
 The dataset can be downloaded from this google-drive link: https://drive.google.com/file/d/1SO_LQWeW1iFWMPbjdHXioT3orZAHO1la/view?usp=share_link

 ## Instructions to run the code and reproduce results

+1) Download the dataset from the Google Drive link and place it in the covid_19_tweets_dataset folder